Jewish leaders alarmed by far-right, anti-Semitism in Hungary

 Jewish and human rights groups say anti-Semitism remains a significant problem in the central European country.

 In November a leader of Jobbik called for lists of prominent Jews to be drawn up to protect national security.
-He later apologized but did not resign.
+He later apologised but did not resign.

 The chairman of a Hungarian anti-racism group, Ferenc Orosz - who is also member of the ruling Fidesz party - was attacked by far-right soccer fans at a game on Sunday after he confronted people chanting Nazi slogans.